Machine Learning Assessment: implications to cybersecurity: Appendix

-\begin{lemma} The \textit{no-information} $AUC$ is given by $\gamma_{AUC} = 0.5$. \end{lemma} \begin{proof} The \textit{no-information }$AUC$, $\gamma_{AUC}$, an analogue to the \textit{no-information error rate}, $\gamma$, is given by (\ref{eq47}) but with TPF and FPF given under the \textit{no-information} distribution $E_{0F}$ (see Section~\ref{para:mylabel4}).
-Therefore, assume that there are $n_{1}$ cases from class $\omega_{1}$ and $n_{2}$ cases from class $\omega _{2}$.
-Assume also for fixed threshold $th$ the two quantities that define the error rate for this threshold value are $TPF$ and $FPF$.
-Also, assume that the sample cases are tested by the classifier and each sample has been assigned a decision value (score).
+\begin{lemma} The \textit{no-information} $\AUC$ is given by $\gamma_{\AUC} = 0.5$. \end{lemma} \begin{proof} $\gamma_{\AUC}$, an analogue to the \textit{no-information error rate} $\gamma$, is given by (\ref{eq47}) but with TPF and FPF given under the \textit{no-information} distribution $\MEAN_{0F}$ (see Sec.~\ref{para:mylabel4}).
+Therefore, assume that there are $n_{1}$ and $n_2$ observations from class $\omega_{1}$ and $\omega_{2}$, respectively.
+Assume also for a fixed threshold $th$ the two quantities that define the error rate are $\TPF$ and $\FPF$.
+Also, assume that the sample observations are tested by the classifier and each sample has been assigned a decision value (score).
 Under the \textit{no-information} distribution, consider the following.
-For every decision value $h_{\mathbf{t}}(x_{i})$ assigned for the case $t_{i}=(x_{i},y_{i})$, create new $n_{1}+n_{2}-1$ cases; all of them have the same decision value $h_{\mathbf{t}}(x_{i})$, while their responses are equal to the responses of the rest $n_{1}+n_{2}-1$ cases $t_{j},\ j \neq i$.
-Under this new sample that consists of $(n_{1}+n_{2})^{2}$ cases, it is quite easy to see that the new TPF and FPF for the same threshold $th$ are given by:

-This means that the ROC curve under the \textit{no-information} rate is a straight line with slope equal to one; this directly gives $\gamma_{AUC} = 0.5$. \end{proof}
+For every decision value $h_{\mathbf{t}}(x_{i})$ assigned for the observation $t_{i}=(x_{i},y_{i})$, create new $n_{1}+n_{2}-1$ observations; all of them have the same decision value $h_{\mathbf{t}}(x_{i})$, while their responses are equal to the responses of the rest $n_{1}+n_{2}-1$ observations $t_{j},\ j \neq i$.
+Under this new sample that consists of $(n_{1}+n_{2})^{2}$ observations, it is quite easy to see that the new TPF and FPF for the same threshold $th$ are given by $\FPF_{0\widehat{F},th}=\TPF_{0\widehat{F},th}= (\TPF\cdot n_{1}+\FPF\cdot n_{2})/(n_{1}+n_{2})$.
+This means that the ROC curve under the \textit{no-information} rate is a straight line with slope equal to one; this directly gives $\gamma_{\AUC} = 0.5$. \end{proof}

-\begin{lemma}[0.632- or 0.5-bootstrap?]
-The bootstrap is supported on half of the observations, i.e., on average half of the observations appear in a bootstrap replication, if we consider sampling with replacement \underline{without ordering}. \end{lemma} \begin{proof} That an observation does not appear in a bootstrap is equivalent to sampling with replacement and without ordering the $n$ observations from all $n$ observations except that one.
-Then the probability to appear in this bootstrap is